 To switch back to on-screen notification, repeat the above and step 5 will disable text notification and enable the voicemail icon.

 - Your voicemail messages are deleted after 30 days

-- Your personalised greeting and other settings are reset if your voicemail is not checked at least once every 60 days
+- Your personalised greeting, PIN and other settings are reset if your voicemail is not checked at least once every 60 days

 We'd love to hear what you think of this article.
 Really.
 We mean it.